Code-Institute-Submissions/my-second-project/README.md

 * Icons
     -There is a different icon used for each of the 4 different types of search regarding Hotels, Bars, Restaurants, places of interest and one for showing the centre of the city.
-Once an icon is clicked it will provide a popup box with more information about the venu will show up.
+Once an icon is clicked it will provide a popup box with more information about the venue will show up.
+They will also be a website link to the venues own website. click on this and the webpage will open on a new tab.

 * Contact form
     -form to allow users to submit queries or request booking through the company for any of the venue on display.